The Dresden Pass: Making public transport accessible to all citizens

 Applications are to be submitted in person to the department at the Sozialamt (Social Security Office) responsible for the applicant’s benefits.
 Dresden Passes are to be collected in person.
 Further information and a downloadable application form are available on the city of Dresden’s website.

 Discounts on DVB ticket prices

-Discounts can be claimed upon presentation of a Dresden Pass, which is also to be shown to ticket inspectors on busses and trams within Dresden.
+Discounts can be claimed upon presentation of a Dresden Pass, which is also to be shown to ticket inspectors on trams and buses within Dresden.
 Passengers travelling at the discounted rate but unable to present a valid Dresden Pass will be required to pay a higher fare as set out in § 9 of the VVO’s terms and conditions for fares and travel.
-Dresden Pass holders aged 6 and over receive the following discounts on the standard fare in all price categories except A:
+Dresden Pass holders (also pupils) receive the following discounts on the standard fare in all price categories except A:

 |Ticket||Discount per ticket|

 |Monthly ticket (subscription)||50%|

 These tickets can be bought at all our service points and customer centre on presentation of a Dresden Pass and can be transferred to other Dresden Pass holders.

 The mobility subsidy enables passengers to gain a discount on reduced-rate fares.
 Discounts are applicable to the monthly tickets shown in the above table if the ticket purchaser i) holds a valid Dresden Pass and a current VVO customer card, ii) is not eligible for a school travel pass and iii) is aged between 6 and 25 years old.